elfhosted/elfhosted.com/docs/app/emby.md

 ---
-title: sElfHosted Emby 🪄 from $0.15/day
+title: Elf Hosted Emby 🧝 from $0.15/day
 description: Emby brings all of your home videos, music, and photos together into one place.
 slug: Emby
 works_with: